 Any kind of creepy toy or silly mask can make for great Halloween treats, and if you want to make them more special, package them in these Trick OR treat Halloween printables.
 (Printable PDF patterns $5.50, Anders Ruff)

 Hosting a party of tweens, or know you’ll have a few ringing your bell on the 31st?
 Grab a set of Steam Bath Factory’s handmade lip balms in Halloween flavors.
 Love the cool-creepy labels promising ingredients like Crow’s Nest Powder or Cat’s Whiskers Essence but really it’s shea and cocoa butter.
 (12 balms for $24) (allergen alert: includes tree nuts and soy)

 Dress up those little “trick-or-treat-sized” play dough containers for Halloween with Anders Ruff’s Printable Boo Dough Wraps.
 You can even make your own Halloween scented play dough and put them into one-ounce plastic jars if you would rather DIY. (downloable PDF for $5.50)

-Loads of Halloween ideas can be found on our jam-packed Halloween Collection page.
+Loads of Halloween ideas can be found on our jam-packed Halloween Coolness Pinterest board.